Connecticut Larceny Lawyer

 One very serious possible consequence of a Larceny charge is pleading guilty to a Larceny charge when you have prior Larceny convictions.
 Connecticut lawmakers have enacted laws which provide enhanced sentencing and jail penalties for Persistent Larceny Offenders (PLOs).
 Thus, a guilty plea to stealing a toothbrush may not seem so serious on its face; however, with prior convictions, this guilty plea could render you a PLO and result in a lengthy jail and probation sentence.
-Therefore it is advisable to contact one of the Connecticut criminal lawyers at Mark Sherman law prior to pleading guilty to any Larceny or Shoplifting charge.
+Therefore it is advisable to contact one of the Connecticut theft lawyers at Mark Sherman law prior to pleading guilty to any Larceny or Shoplifting charge.

 Civil Consequences in Larceny & Shoplifting Cases

 Finally, one additional headache that comes hand in hand with being accused of and arrested for Shoplifting is receiving a money demand or civil lawsuit from the accusing business for alleged costs incurred by the business for assisting the police with the prosecution of your case.
 This is an administrative cost allegedly incurred by the store for copying the video recording and providing it to the police.
-This demand notice or lawsuit can often be negotiated by your Connecticut criminal attorney so if you receive such a notice, contact a lawyer at Mark Sherman Law to discuss your options.
+This demand notice or lawsuit can often be negotiated by your attorney so if you receive such a notice, contact a larceny lawyer at Mark Sherman Law to discuss your options.

 Contact Us Today

 If you have been arrested for Larceny or Shoplifting in Stamford, Greenwich, Darien, Westport, Wilton, Fairfield, Norwalk, and New Canaan, please call an attorney at Mark Sherman Law to learn how we can help you.
 We are available 24 hours a day, 7 days a week.